 The term antipasto is an Italian phrase meaning “before the meal” this means its usually used to describe whatever appetizers are enjoyed during the first course, before the main dish.

 Some traditional ingredients often include things like cured meats, olives, pepperoncini, mushrooms, anchovies, artichoke hearts, various cheeses, pickled meats, and vegetables in oil or vinegar.
-Not necessarily all of those have to be in one, or every antipasto dish, but almost all of them include at least a few.

-Ingredients Needed For an Antipasto Salad
+What Ingredients Do I Need for an Antipasto Salad

 - Roasted red peppers, coarsely chopped and drained